BenthicSubstrateMapping/PyHum/docs/README.rst

 Thanks to Barb Fagetter (blueseas@oceanecology.ca) for some format info, Dan Hamill (Utah State University) and Paul Anderson (Quest Geophysical Asia) for debugging and suggestions for improvements

+Some aspects of the program are detailed in:
+Buscombe, D., Grams, P.E., and Smith, S. (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, 10.1061/(ASCE)HY.1943-7900.0001079, 06015019.

+Full documentation of the program is forthcoming

 .. _setup: